OpenMS/OpenMS/README.md

-as well as adapters to other state-of-the art tools like XTandem, Mascot, OMSSA, etc. It supports easy integration of OpenMS built tools into workflow engines like Knime, Galaxy, WS-Pgrade, and TOPPAS via the TOPPtools concept and a unified parameter handling (CTD).
+as well as adapters to other state-of-the art tools like XTandem, Mascot, OMSSA, etc. It supports easy integration of OpenMS built tools into workflow engines like Knime, Galaxy, WS-Pgrade, and TOPPAS via the TOPPtools concept and a unified parameter handling via a 'common tool description' (CTD) scheme.

 With PyOpenMS, OpenMS offers Python bindings to a large part of the OpenMS API to enable rapid algorithm development.
 OpenMS supports the Proteomics Standard